|

 HTML -

-HyperText Markup
+HyperText Markup Language is

-Language is a text and image formatting computer language designed
+a text and image formatting computer language designed for the creation of

-for the creation of content containing hypertext links in an Internet
+content containing hypertext links in an Internet environment.
+HTML was

-environment.
-HTML was defined by Sir Tim Berners-Lee at CERN in 1990,
+defined by Sir Tim Berners-Lee at CERN in 1990, giving rise to browsers and

-Wide Web.
+the World Wide Web.
 See

 CERN,